Ganos: Ceramics

 Although Kufesque motifs were very common in Byzantine pottery during this period, nothing from Ganos has been found with those designs — instead, they were decorated with simple linear designs or, sometimes, dots.
 This may indicate that it was intended for "local circulation" instead of export.

 Ceramic production does not seem to have been interrupted by the Venetian rule in the early 1200s, but a later gap may have been caused by Catalan raids around 1300.
 This evidently continued into the early Ottoman period, as decreased wine production meant less demand for the ceramics.
 Ganos continued to produce amphorae in the Ottoman period, although for a more local market.

 In the 19th century, glazed ceramic production at Ganos was "flourishing"; many vessels were shipped to Istanbul, while others were traded further away.
 Most 19th-century glazed ware from Ganos was monochrome.
 The most common color was green, followed by yellow.
 The glazes were generally thick and high-quality and applied over an also thick and high-quality white slip.
 19th-century glazed Ganos ware is restricted to a few forms; mainly bowls, jugs, and cooking pots.

 Christian diocese

 Until the late 13th century, Ganos was still an ordinary diocese, subordinate to the metropolitan of Herakleia.
 In 1324, Ganos was elevated to an archbishopric (along with a donation of 50 hyperpera paid to the patriarch of Constantinople).
 It held the status of metropolitan diocese by December 1329, when its metropolitan Menas was listed among the participants in a synod in Constantinople.
-Various other metropolitans of Ganos are attested in the 14th and 15th centuries, as late as 1561.
+In 1347 the see was assumed by the Metropolitan of Cyzicus, whose church faced decline after Ottoman conquest.
+Various metropolitans of Ganos are attested in the 14th and 15th centuries, as late as 1561.
 Sometime after that, Ganos was merged with nearby Chora to form an eparchy called Ganos kai Chora or Ganochora.
 This is listed in a 1715 register as one of the 5 metropolitan dioceses of eastern Thrace, and also in a text from 1855.